MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/archive-inventory-transactions.md

 > [!NOTE]
 > Only financially updated inventory transactions can be consolidated in a selected closed ledger period.
 To be consolidated, financially updated outbound inventory transactions must have an issue status of *Sold*, and inbound inventory transactions must have a receipt status of *Purchased*.

 When you consolidate inventory transactions, all related transactions are moved to the `InventTransArchive` table.
-Inventory issue transactions and inventory receipt transactions are consolidated separately, based on the combination of the item ID (`itemId`) and inventory dimension ID (`inventDimId`), and they are put into the summarized issue and summarized receipt transactions.
+Inventory issue transactions and inventory receipt transactions are consolidated separately, based on the combination of the item ID (`itemId`) and inventory dimension ID (`inventDimId`), and they're put into the summarized issue and summarized receipt transactions.

 If an `itemId` and `inventDimId` combination contains only one receipt or issue transaction, the transaction won't be consolidated.